-On September 15, 2015, Swann Galleries' African-American Fine Art department offered The Art Collection of Maya Angelou, with works from Dr. Angelou's private collection–much of which had never been publicly exhibited.
+On September 15, 2015, Swann Galleries' African-American Fine Art department will offer The Art Collection of Maya Angelou, with works from Dr. Angelou's private collection–much of which has never been publicly exhibited.

 Lot 3: John Biggers, Kumasi Market, oil and acrylic on masonite board, 1962.

 Lot 38: Jeanne Moutoussamy-Ashe, Maya Angelou, silver print, 1993.

 Though perhaps best known as a poet, writer and educator, Dr. Angelou spent her life fully immersed in artistic ventures of all varieties.
 From her early time as a dancer, to her appearances on Broadway and collaborations with artists from a multitude of genres, Dr. Angelou's passion for being creative and fostering creativity in others shines in this collection.

 Lot 32: Faith Ringgold, Maya's Quilt of Life, acrylic on canvas with pieced fabric border, 1989.

 Sold for an artist record of $461,000.